Morant's last-second layup gives Grizzlies 3-2 series lead

 Karl-Anthony Towns led the Timberwolves with 28 points and 12 rebounds.
 Anthony Edwards had 22, and D’Angelo Russell added 12 and Taurean Prince 10.

+“It’s a tough pill to swallow,” Towns said.
+“You feel like you got it after all the mistakes made and everything like that.
+We hit a big 3 to tie the game up with 4 seconds (left).
+You feel good.
+You feel good about going into overtime and having a chance to win the game.
+Just a learning experience.”

-The Timberwolves led 99-88 with 6:58 left after three free throws by Towns and Jackson fouling out for a second straight game.
-The Grizzlies responded with a 10-0 run to set up a thrilling finish to what had been an ugly game with plenty of poor shooting.
+The Timberwolves led 99-88 with 6:58 left after three free throws by Towns, and Jackson fouling out for a second straight game.
+The Grizzlies responded with a 10-0 run to set up a thrilling finish to what had been an ugly, poor-shooting game, and outscored Minnesota 37-24 in the fourth.

 Edwards tied it up at 109 for Minnesota with a 3 with 3.7 seconds left.
-That set up Morant for the final drive to the basket for the game-winner.
+That set up Morant for the final drive to the basket for the game-winner to start the celebration.

+Clarke said he told Morant during the hug he thanked God the Grizzlies have him on their team.

+“Thank God that you’re as good as you are because we had just fought so hard,” Clarke said.
+“And hit a really tough 3.
+And I was just like, it’s fine, though, because we got 12 and we got a player that can make a really, really big-time finish.
+And I was like, ‘Yeah, thank God that we got you, man.’”

 The Grizzlies opened the game on a 13-2 run and looked liked the team that earned the highest seed in franchise history.